pro100projects/chat-app/README.md

 ### Accessing the Application

-- **Frontend**: Open your browser and navigate to `http://localhost:4200` to access the Angular frontend.
+- **Frontend**: Open your browser and navigate to `http://localhost:4200` locally and `http://localhost` by starting via docker-compose to access the Angular frontend.
 - **Backend**: The Spring Boot backend is available at `http://localhost:8080`.

 ### Stopping the Application